 The argument markerfile is the name of a marker file.
 The file format should be the same to the one used in the BLUPF90 programs.
-See the BLUPF90 manual or Technical Details in this manual for details.
+See the BLUPF90 manual for details.

 The program can perform the quality control on markers and animals: physical format error, low call rate, low allele frequency, and Hardy-Weinberg equilibrium test.
 Tests for Mendelian inconsistency is available only when a pedigree file is specified.